OTRF/ThreatHunter-Playbook/_sources/library/windows/lsa_policy_objects.md

 ### Local private data objects (L$)

 They can only be read locally from the computer storing the object.
 Attempting to read them remotely results in a STATUS_ACCESS_DENIED error.
-Local private data objects have key names that begin with the prefix "L$".
+Local private data objects have key names that begin with the prefix `L$`.
 In addition to the local private objects you create, the operating system defines the following local private objects: $machine.acc, SAC, SAI, and SANSC.

 ### Global private data objects (G$)